Mining Intrinsic Rewards from LLM Hidden States for Efficient Best-of-N Sampling: Experiments

 \subsection{Scalability with Training Set Size and Reasoning Paths}

-Scaling large language models (LLMs) can be achieved through various strategies, broadly categorized as training-time scaling and test-time scaling \citep{snell2024scaling, kaplan2020scaling, liu2025can, liu2025inference}.
-In this section, we investigate the scalability of ELHSR with respect to both training set size and the number of reasoning paths used during inference.
+Scaling large language models (LLMs) can be achieved through various strategies, broadly categorized as training-time scaling and test-time scaling \citep{snell2024scaling, kaplan2020scaling}.
+In this section, we investigate the scalability of SWIFT with respect to both training set size and the number of reasoning paths used during inference.

-From Figure \ref{fig:scaling_exp_average}, our results demonstrate that ELHSR's accuracy consistently improves with both the number of training samples and the size of the reasoning paths set.
-Specifically, under different BoN@k settings, we find that ELHSR's accuracy increases monotonically with training set size.
-Likewise, for any given training set size, ELHSR's accuracy also improves as the number of reasoning paths used in the BoN sampling process increases.
+From Figure \ref{fig:scaling_exp_average}, our results demonstrate that SWIFT's accuracy consistently improves with both the number of training samples and the size of the reasoning paths set.
+Specifically, under different BoN@k settings, we find that SWIFT's accuracy increases monotonically with training set size.
+Likewise, for any given training set size, SWIFT's accuracy also improves as the number of reasoning paths used in the BoN sampling process increases.

-It is interesting to note that, as illustrated in Figure \ref{fig:scaling_exp_average}, the performance of ELHSR with training-time scaling has not appeared to saturate even when there are 6000 training samples, which is the one used in the experiments of Section \ref{sec:main_exp}.
-This suggests that further increasing the training set size may lead to even greater performance improvements, highlighting the scalability of ELHSR.
-This indicates that ELHSR is a compelling way to scale reward modeling and hence is a practical solution for real-world applications.
+It is interesting to note that, as shown in Figure \ref{fig:scaling_exp_average}, the performance of SWIFT with training-time scaling does not appear to plateau even with 6000 training samples, which is the one used in the experiments of Section \ref{sec:main_exp}.
+This suggests that further increasing the training set size may yield additional performance improvements, underscoring the scalability of SWIFT.
+These results highlight SWIFT as a compelling and practical approach to scaling reward modeling for real-world applications.